 Craig supports the validity of Premise 2 with both philosophical and scientific arguments against an infinitely old universe.
 For the latter, he cites work by theoretical physicist Alexander Vilenkin, who figures prominently in AA’s refutation.

 Again, as I’ve said already, just because Craig can’t imagine an infinite universe doesn’t mean it’s impossible.
 Simply arguing that it’s impossible without any proof is no argument.

-Okay, now for the bit where AA completely abandons any reasonable standard for evidence and reason.
-The prevailing paradigm of modern physics is that the universe began to exist somewhere (somewhen?) between 11 and 17 billion years ago in a sudden event called the big bang.
+Now for the part where AA completely abandons any reasonable standard for evidence and reason.
+The prevailing paradigm of modern physics is that the universe began to exist between 11 and 17 billion years ago in a sudden event called the big bang.
 There is loads of evidence for the big bang, which is why virtually no one believes the steady-state cosmological model anymore.
 Now, even though the standard interpretation has been that the big bang represents the creation of the universe from complete and total nothing, there’s a wrinkle: in actuality, it’s not entirely clear what sort of a beginning the big bang represents.
-In spite of the mounds of evidence supporting the big bang, there is a limit to what we can know about it.
+In spite of the evidence supporting the big bang, there is a limit to what we can know about it.
 As physicist Alan Guth put it, the big bang theory “gives not even a clue about what banged, what caused it to bang, or what happened before it banged.”

 …it proves that the expansion of the universe must have had a beginning.
 You can evade the theorem by postulating that the universe was contracting prior to some time.